FlipsideCrypto/solana-models/models/descriptions/__overview__.md

 Convenience views (denoted ez_) are a combination of different fact and dimension tables.
 These views are built to make it easier to query the data.

+### Solana Data

+Key notes about our Solana data:
+- Transactions before block 39,824,213 (~ 2020-10-07) may not contain BLOCK_TIMESTAMP values, so BLOCK_ID should be utilized when querying older transactions.

 ## **Using dbt docs**
 ### Navigation